7 Brands Using Virtual Try-On Tech to Boost Sales

 Many brands are already taking full advantage of virtual try-on technology to boost sales and reduce returns.
 Let's take a closer look.

-What is a virtual try-on?
+What is a Virtual Try-On?

 A virtual try-on involves using technology that helps customers try products by using devices equipped with a camera.
-The virtual mirror functionality allows consumers to visualize how a product (clothing, jewelry, makeup, glasses or shoes) looks on them before making a purchase.
+The virtual mirror functionality allows consumers to visualize how a product (clothing, jewelry, makeup, glasses, or shoes) looks on them before making a purchase.

 The technology behind a virtual try-on is augmented reality (AR).
 The software layers images over the real-world photo or video via the consumer device's camera.